grandevelia/personal_site/README.md

 - Build frontend with `npm run build`
 - herokuapp name is devoeelias
 - add + commit to git normally, then `git push heroku master`

+## TODO
+- Use the new text-to-image models to build a dataset of hybrid dogs.
+Update fine tuning loss to binary cross entropy to allow multiclass prediction.
+Market the app as a workaround to genetic testing.